TaxTips.ca

 The dividend income received from foreign corporations does not qualify for a dividend tax credit, so tax is paid on 100% of the dividend (before deduction of withholding tax), when you file your Canadian tax return.

-The adjusted cost base of the foreign shares must be calculated in Canadian dollars.
-If foreign funds were used to purchase the shares, the exchange rate on the date of the purchase (trading date, not settlement date) is used to convert to Canadian dollars.
+The adjusted cost base of purchased foreign shares must be calculated in Canadian dollars.
+If Canadian funds were transferred to pay for the purchase, use the exchange rate charged in the transfer, which will be done at the trade date exchange rate.
+If foreign funds were used to purchase or sell shares, CRA now indicates that the exchange rate on the settlement date should be used to convert to Canadian dollars.

-See the 2 examples below using shares purchased in US$:
+See the 2 examples below using shares purchased in US$, converted to Cdn$:

 Transaction Amounts